 As hard as it is to avoid constantly checking emails, try to have periods of time when you relax and switch out of work mode entirely.
 This is particularly important before you go to sleep.
 Although it might feel like there just aren’t enough hours in the day to unwind, half an hour with a good book, TV show or a coffee with a friend will give you the refreshment you need.

-Slaving away 24/7 will have a negative effect on your business and your personal life, so take time to find the right balance and give yourself the break you deserve.
+Slaving away 24/7 will have a negative effect on your business and your personal life, so take time to find the right work-life balance and give yourself the break you deserve.